skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to ask a question

 * [Start a new discussion for each question](https://github.com/datenstrom/yellow/discussions).
-* Write your question in the title, so that everyone can see what it is about.
+* Write the question in the title, so that everyone can see what it is about.
 * Describe what you want to do and which problems you have.
 * Select an answer, when your question has been answered.